gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-02-10-interview-kenta-cho-indie-game-developer.md

 ----

-## In January 2024, your game Paku Paku went viral after being featured on Hacker News.
+## In January 2024, your game *Paku Paku* went viral after being featured on *Hacker News*.
 It was picked up by various bloggers and news outlets, and was even ported by fans to multiple systems.
 Were you surprised by this turn of events, and why do you think the game garnered such attention?

 When I released [*Paku Paku*](https://abagames.github.io/crisp-game-lib-11-games/?pakupaku) a year ago, it was fairly well-received among Japanese players, but I was surprised that it gained attention from international players a year later.
 Many articles described *Paku Paku* as a '*1D Pac-Man*', which likely sparked curiosity about how a 1D version of *Pac-Man* could be realized. *Paku Paku* was an example of the demakes and minimalization I often do when making small games.
 Successfully balancing it as a good game within the strong constraint of 1D might be why it became popular.
 My experiences with games I made and played during the pocket computer era were very helpful in developing a 1D game.

 - [Play Paku Paku in your browser](https://abagames.github.io/crisp-game-lib-11-games/?pakupaku) "...just one more go..."

-## Paku Paku could be considered the essence of Kenta Cho: from the single-line display pocket computers, through Namco's arcade titles like Pac-Man, to his love for modern programming languages and the web browser as a platform.
+## *Paku Paku* could be considered the essence of Kenta Cho: from the single-line display pocket computers, through Namco's arcade titles like *Pac-Man*, to his love for modern programming languages and the web browser as a platform.

 ## Many thanks to Kenta Cho for this interview.
 Now go play some of his games!